Dimadp1991/Targil01-infra/README.md

 This repository contains a full-stack DevOps workflow including local Git hosting, CI automation, a private container registry, and GitOps-driven deployment.

-> **Note on Project Status:** Due to a hardware failure on my primary laptop during development, I successfully migrated the entire stack to a local PC environment.
-I have included a short video demonstration to showcase the functional workflow in this environment and to prove the portability of the setup.

 ---